 Myrtle Faye Parker Nesbitt was born August 4,1949 in the city of Corpus Christi, Texas .She was the second child to Mr. William Parker Sr. and Mrs. Espnola Parker McKnight.
 Mother Nesbitt as she was affectionately called attend school in the Corpus Christi school systems.

-To send flowers in memory of Myrtle Faye Nesbitt, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Myrtle Faye Nesbitt, please visit our Heartfelt Sympathies Store.